USCGC Argus: Development and design

 Heritage-class cutters are the newest class of cutter in the USCG, bridging the capabilities of the Legend and Sentinel classes.
 They are tasked to go against lightly armed hostiles in low-threat environments.

 In February 2014, the USCG announced that Bollinger Shipyards, Eastern Shipbuilding, and General Dynamics Bath Iron Works had been awarded design contracts for the OPC.
 The Government Accountability Office denied contract appeals by VT Halter Marine and Ingalls Shipbuilding.

 In September 2016, Eastern Shipbuilding of Panama City, Florida, was awarded a $110.3 million contract to build the first Offshore Patrol Cutter with an option to purchase eight additional cutters.
-On October 15, 2016 the Coast Guard issued a notice to proceed with the detailed design of the Offshore Patrol Cutter to Eastern Shipbuilding.
+On October 15, 2016, the Coast Guard issued a notice to proceed with the detailed design of the Offshore Patrol Cutter to Eastern Shipbuilding.

 Construction and career

 The construction of Argus was planned to begin in the late summer of 2018, with delivery in August 2021.
 On September 28, 2018, the USCG exercised the contract option to begin construction of the lead Offshore Patrol Cutter, along with long-lead materials for OPC #2.
 The total value of the options exercised is $317.5 million.
 Delayed by the impact of Hurricane Michael in October 2018, steel cutting for USCGC Argus began on January 7, 2019.
 She was laid down on 28 April 2020.

+In August 2023, the Coast Guard estimated that the Argus would not be delivered until around September 30, 2024, over three years later than its original projected delivery date of August 2021, and nearly six years after Eastern Shipbuilding first cut steel for the Argus in January 2019.

+USCGC Argus was launched on October 27, 2023.

+On March 5, 2025, Congressman Mike Ezell, Chairman of the Coast Guard and Maritime Transportation subcommittee of the House Committee on Transportation and Infrastructure, reported that the Coast Guard now expects delivery of USCGC Argus at the end of 2025, "four years late, and with a host of non-compliant parts."